-A participant may borrow an amount up to the lesser of \$50,000 or 50% of their vested account balance.
+Certain participants, as specified in each covered location's Special Appendix, may borrow an amount up to the lesser of \$50,000 or 50% of their vested account balance.
 The minimum loan amount is \$1,000.
 Such loans bear interest at the prime rate as published by The Wall Street Journal and are secured by the participant's account balance in the Plan.
 Loans must be repaid within 54 months, with principal and interest payments made primarily through payroll deductions.
 Employees on unpaid leave may continue to repay loans via personal check or money order during their period of absence.
-Participants also have the ability to elect to make a one-time prepayment of their outstanding loan balance, of which payment can be made via personal check or money order.
+Participants also have the ability to elect to make a one-time repayment of their outstanding loan balance, of which payment can be made via personal check or money order.